Reason number #456 to love summer? This luxuriously decadent yet relatively marginally healthful chocolate zucchini cake. Seriously.

 We could stare at this staggeringly stunning tempura all day—and eat it all night.
 Talk about a nifty tactic to get us to eat our veggies.

-Traditional ratatouille gets sliced, diced, deconstructed, and reimagined--pickled, too--in this fashionably brilliant approach to summer surplus.
+Traditional ratatouille gets sliced, diced, deconstructed, and reimagined--pickled, too--in this fashionably brilliant approach to Indian summer surplus.

 Breakfast.
 Brunch.
 Lunch.
 Dinner.
 Pretty much anytime you need an insanely quick, one-skillet, satiating something, this frittata is the solution.